-Toftwood Infant School is fully committed to safeguarding and promoting the safety and welfare of children at all times.
+Toftwood Infant and Junior School federation is fully committed to safeguarding and promoting the safety and welfare of children at all times.
 We expect all staff, governors and volunteers to share this commitment, and training, monitoring and reporting procedures are in place to ensure this commitment is realised.

 We aim to provide a safe environment that is conducive to learning.
 We also aim to identify children who are suffering or likely to suffer significant harm, and take appropriate to keep them safe in school and at home when required.

 We have safer recruitment procedures in place, as well as a range of policies and procedures to ensure that your child is safe while at school.
 Our Safeguarding and Child Protection Policy can be found here.

 We will take all appropriate measures to prevent unsuitable people working with the children; promoting safe practice (and challenging unsafe practice); identifying instances in which there are grounds for concern about a child’s welfare, taking appropriate action to keep them safe; and contributing to effective partnerships between all those involved with providing services for children.